GVS Magazine Desk |

 The tomb was built in 1589 AD on the orders of Khawaja Shamsuddin Khawafi, a minister of the third Mughal emperor, Jalalud din Muhammad Akbar.
 Khawafi built the tomb for himself.
 After he died, Akbar ordered burial of two of his royal hakims (doctors) instead.
 The royal doctors were two brothers – named Abdul Fateh Gilani and Hamam Gilani – known for command and knowledge of eastern medicine.
 They held such prominent positions in Akbar’s court that they had access to the latter without any intermediary.

 The tomb is an octagonal building with arched entrances on its four cardinal points.
 Interestingly, there is no grave inside the tomb.
-It is said that during the Sikh rule (1799-1849), the upper part of the grave was levelled to be used as a clerical office.
+It is said that during the Sikh rule (1799-1849), the upper part of the grave was leveled to be used as a clerical office.

 Tomb of Lalarukh

 On the eastern side of the hakims’ tomb, a paved path leads to a small garden which hosts the Tomb of Lalarukh.
 The tomb is a square-shaped enclosure with a door – depicting a typical Mughal architectural-style construction.
-At the centre of the enclosure, a raised platform is built with limestone, bricks, and lime mortar.
+At the center of the enclosure, a raised platform is built with limestone, bricks, and lime mortar.

 A grave is built on the top of that structure, underneath which lies Lalarukh.
 Though the name is very clear and defined in the revenue records as such since 1905, the identity is marked by ambiguity.
 Multiple accounts exist on who Lala Rukh really was.
 Some say she was the daughter of Mughal Emperor Humayun, while some others relate latter’s son Akbar to be her father.

 Narratives also suggest that she was Aurangzeb’s daughter, although there is no reliable historical record of Aurangzeb having a daughter with this name.
 Another version suggests that Lalarukh might be a woman from the household of a Mughal emperor.
-Despite the conflicting narratives, one aspect secures a wide agreement that she was of a Mughal lineage and died of sickness while travelling to Kashmir, and was buried in Hasan Abdal.
+Despite the conflicting narratives, one aspect secures a wide agreement that she was of a Mughal lineage and died of sickness while traveling to Kashmir, and was buried in Hasan Abdal.

 Some historians believe that the name is adopted from Sir Thomas Moore’s Lalla Rookh (1817) – a narrative of four poems fictionally depicting Lalla Rookh as the daughter of the Mughal Emperor Aurangzeb.
 British officers at the time, charmed by the imaginary heroine, may have given the unknown woman of the Mughal lineage the name Lalarukh.